karataydev/karataydev/README.md

 - 💼 I have 3+ years of professional experience building enterprise trading systems with Java and Spring Boot
 - 🌱 I’m currently learning Go and Next.js
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/karataymarufemre/)
+- 🔭 In my personal projects, I enjoy exploring a variety of technologies beyond Java and Spring Boot

 <!--
 **karataymarufemre/karataymarufemre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.